cynkra/blockr.core/README.md

 `blockr.core` is the entry point to blockr, providing the core functionality needed to get started.
 It can be run as a stand-alone app, but is designed with extensibility in mind.
-A rich **API** is provided to connect your own blocks and override the default behaviours (e.g., you can add your own GUI layer or serialisation).
+A rich **API** is provided to connect your own blocks and override the default behaviors (e.g., you can add your own GUI layer or serialization).

 ## What is a block?

 A **block** is a fundamental unit of a data analysis workflow.
-A single block performs a single **task**, such as loading or filtering or visualisation.
+A single block performs a single **task**, such as loading or filtering or visualization.
 Blocks can be joined together using a **DAG** (direct acyclic graph) to create powerful data **workflows**.

 ## Who is it for?